 The Company values diversity and recognises the benefits of a diverse workforce.
+The Workplace Equity and Diversity Policy requires the Board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them.
 A copy of the Company's Workplace Equity and Diversity Policy can be found on the Company's corporate website.
 The policy is available in English, French, Japanese, Portuguese, Spanish, Bahasa Indonesian, Traditional and Simplified Chinese to ensure it is accessible to all staff.

-As at 30 June 2015, the percentage of female employees across the organisation remained at just over 50%.
+As at 30 June 2017, the percentage of female employees across the organisation was over 55%.

 In 2013-14 the Board established three-year objectives in relation to gender diversity.
-Progress towards these objectives is reviewed by the Board annually, with the most recent review being July 2015.
-The Company's Workplace Equity and Diversity Policy was reviewed by the Board in May 2015, and a gender pay gap analysis was considered by the Board in May 2015.
+Progress towards these objectives is reviewed by the Board annually, with the most recent review conducted in May 2017, with the year-end percentages being confirmed in August 2017.
+The Company's Workplace Equity and Diversity Policy was also reviewed by the Board in May 2017.